Kiss of Life (Kylie Minogue and Jessie Ware song)

-"Kiss of Life" is a song by Australian singer-songwriter Kylie Minogue and English singer-songwriter Jessie Ware.
+"Kiss of Life" is a song by Australian singer-songwriter Kylie Minogue and British singer-songwriter Jessie Ware.
 The song was released on 29 October 2021 as the second single from Disco: Guest List Edition, the reissue of Minogue's fifteenth studio album Disco (2020).

 Background and release

-In September 2020, Minogue appeared on Ware's Table Manners podcast co-hosted with Ware’s mother Lennie.
+In September 2020, Minogue appeared on Ware's Table Manners podcast co-hosted with Ware's mother Lennie.
 In the episode, the pair spoke about writing together.
 Ware later joked that she'd "bullied" Minogue into a duet as the two further discussed a collaboration.

 On 5 October 2021, Minogue announced the forthcoming reissue of Disco and revealed that the album's tracklist, including "Kiss of Life".

 Production and composition

 "Kiss of Life" is written by Minogue, Ware, Danny Parker, Shungudzo and James Ford, with the latter also handling the track's production and mixing.
 Ware is a frequent collaborator with Ford, Parker and Shungudzo, with all having credits on her fourth studio album What's Your Pleasure?
 (2020).
 The song was recorded in London, with Minogue recording her vocals remotely in Melbourne.